Managing Payments

 If your Stripe balance is below the refund amount, Stripe pulls funds from your connected bank account to cover it.
 The refund will not reach the customer until your Stripe balance covers it.

-Manual orders show up in the Orders table alongside online orders, with the payment method recorded so you can tell them apart.
+Manual orders show up in the Orders table alongside online orders, with the payment method and status (Pending or Paid) recorded so you can tell them apart.

 Advanced Workflows